Crisdj123/cs-portfolio/README.md

 My background in computer science gives me a strong foundation in programming and problem-solving, which I apply to data-focused work such as querying, organizing datasets, and using data to support better decisions.

 ## Projects:
-### Checkers AI (Python + TensorFlow)
-A two-player Checkers game where the user plays against an AI powered by a trained TensorFlow model.
-Includes king promotion, jump logic, and ASCII board rendering. [→ View project folder](./checkers-ai-tensorflow)

 ### 15 Puzzle Solver (Python + A* Search)
 Tile sliding puzzle solved using A* with Manhattan distance.